-We all know that diet definitely has an influence on the severity of Psoriasis and flare ups.
-It can be difficult keeping across all the dietary recommendations, what works, what doesn’t work, foods you should avoid.
+We all know that diet has an influence on the severity of Psoriasis and flare ups.
+It can be difficult keeping across all the dietary recommendations; what works, what doesn’t work, foods you should avoid…

-Considering you stick to the above guidelines, there is one more tactic you should employ to reduce inflammation – and that is intermittent fasting.
-While many of you have probably heard of this dietary trend you may not be aware that intermittent fasting has some merit for reducing inflammation which could in turn improve your Psoriasis.
+Considering you stick to the above guidelines, there is one more tactic you can employ to reduce inflammation – intermittent fasting (IF).
+Whilst many of you have probably heard of this dietary trend, you may not be aware that intermittent fasting has some merit for reducing inflammation, which in turn could improve your psoriasis.

-Intermittent fasting (IF) is pretty self-explanatory, so it does involve periods of fasting and completely avoiding food intake for a period of time at regular intervals.
+Intermittent fasting (IF) is fairly self-explanatory, involving periods of food avoidance for a certain length of time at regular intervals.

 Regardless of which technique suits you best, adapting to any one of these can show distinct benefits such as weight loss and reduced inflammation.
-The other benefits that can be gained are increased insulin sensitivity, which improves utilisation of stored fat in the body, and improved cellular longevity and repair.
+Other benefits can include increased insulin sensitivity, improved utilisation of stored fat and improved cellular longevity and repair.

 Although there is more research to be done on IF and the effect on inflammation, scientists have discovered a link to fasting and the effect on immune cells.

-Research has shown that IF had supressed the release of monocytes (immune cells) into the circulation, and that they were in a sort of “sleep mode”.
+Research has shown that IF had suppressed the release of monocytes (immune cells) into the circulation whilst inducing a “sleep mode”.